zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-sso.md

 This section explains how to customize Mendix SSO in your apps and how to base your own user administration module on this section if you want to do things in a different way.

-There are three ways you can modify the Mendix SSO module.
-You can use snippets from the Mendix SSO Marketplace module in your pages; you can modify the Mendix SSO module in any way you like to support your end-user administration requirements, or use the microflows available in the [Administration](/appstore/modules/administration/) module.
+There are five ways you can modify the Mendix SSO module.
+You can use snippets from the Mendix SSO Marketplace module in your pages; you can modify the Mendix SSO module in any way you like to support your end-user administration requirements, use the microflows available in the [Administration](/appstore/modules/administration/) module, or configuring timeout values for the JWKS endpoint.

-Additionally, Mendix SSO now supports configuring timeout values for the JWKS endpoint.
-You can set custom timeout values using the environment variables `MendixSSO_RemoteJWKSHttpConnectTimeout` and `MendixSSO_RemoteJWKSHttpReadTime`.
-These values, specified in milliseconds, read timeouts for the JWKS endpoint.
-Note that timeout values must not be negative.

 The customization options are described in the sections below: